Repayments on a £450,000 Mortgage

 You could choose an interest-only mortgage, which means your monthly repayments will be lower but you won’t be paying any capital off during this term, leaving you with the original amount to be repaid at the end of the term using a separate repayment vehicle.

-There are also discount mortgages, offset mortgages and guarantor mortgages, all of which come with their own unique variables.
+There are also discount mortgages, offset mortgages, and guarantor mortgages, all of which come with unique variables.

 Bear in mind that you will have other costs to factor into your mortgage repayments as well as the loan itself and interest, unless you pay these upfront, such as: